 Problem areas often need individual attention.
 Refine extraction around mirrors, windows, and complex shapes separately if tools allow regional adjustment.
 Accept that some edge imperfection may be unavoidable on extremely complex shapes.

-Higher quality extraction tools better preserve fine elements.
+Higher-quality extraction tools better preserve fine elements.
 If details are lost, they may need manual restoration or acceptance that some simplification occurs.
 Critical details like badges should always be verified.

 Many edge problems originate in source photo quality.
 Prevention is easier than correction.